timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-08-03:
+# Objectives for Today 2020-08-04:

-- Update Key Performance Indicators
-- Brainstorm a weekly topic for discord.
-- Collect all the racing games released on Steam in July.
+- Setting up a TinyUrl thing on tyrebyt.es
-- Something something marketing something.
+- A few TODOs about marketing Turbo Boom!
+- Hunting tasks for ToDousday!